Mo-Makdah/currency-chart/README.md

 # AngularCurrencyChart - Documentation
 ## By Mohammed Al Makdah

+This web application allows users to look up cryptocurrencies information and get their respective OHLC chart.
+The user have the ability to input any coin ID, and put any date range for the chart.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.

 ## App Description